heinthantX/count-down/README.md

 ### Animation explanation

-I use setInterval() to count the time.
+I used setInterval() to count the time.

 Just use css animation for rotating clock and add animation and remove the animation after a delay with setTimeout() in every interval.